-Ceramic tile is very durable.
+Porcelain tiles are very durable.
 For routine cleaning use a mild detergent; do not use waxes or sealers.
 As the grout is porous and will absorb water which will lead to staining, annual sealing of the grout joints with a clear liquid silicone sealer should be carried out.